zachglick/neural-network-potential-workshop/meeting_2/README.md

 Also look [here](https://pytorch.org/docs/stable/nn.functional.html) for a full list of possible layers and activation functions.

 Sketch the current architecture on a piece of paper (or white board).
-Can you count how many parameters this model has?
+Can you count the number of parameters in this model?
+This architecture is intentionally not optimized.
-Edit the architecture, adding one or more hidden layers (and activation functions) and increases the dimensionality of one or more hidden layers.
+Edit the architecture, adding one or more hidden layers (and activation functions) and also increase the dimensionality of one or more hidden layers.
 Make sure that the final output is dimension 1, and also that the output of each hidden layer matches the input of the next hidden layer.

 Re-run `train_aspirin_neural_network.py`.